observ33r/object-equals/README.md

 npm run build
 ```

 This will generate the output in the `dist/` folder.
-Web and main builds are handled via custom rollup config and exposed under appropriate `exports` in `package.json`.
+Main (web-safe) and node (runtime-specific) builds are handled via custom rollup config and exposed under appropriate `exports` in `package.json`.

 ## Testing